Mohammad-Aqeeb/batch_html/README.md

-this is my readme file by another person
+this is my readme file on another branch